Sarah McLachlan biography

 McLachlan explored the holidays with Wintersong in 2006, covering seasonal hits and traditional standards.
 The timing of her next studio album, 2010's Laws of Illusion, coincided with a difficult period in her life.
 The news of her impending divorce from her husband broke just as the album was set to be released.
 By this time, the couple had two daughters together.
 Their youngest, Taja, was born in 2007.

-McLachlan's personal struggles served as inspiration for her latest work, which featured songs about "the strength of hard-earned independence; the trials of love won, lost, and found anew; and the infinite joys of living," according to her website.
+McLachlan's personal struggles served as inspiration for her latest work, which featured songs about "the strength of hard-earned independence; the trials of love won, lost and found anew; and the infinite joys of living," according to her website.
 To support the album, McLachlan toured extensively, including a summer revival of Lilith Fair in 2010.
+That same year, her song "One Dream" served as the theme song of the 2010 Winter Olympics in Vancouver.